usdot-its-jpo-data-portal/sandbox/README.md

 ## Getting Started

 Now go to your command window.
-The title of the two s3 buckets are:
+The title of the s3 bucket is:

- *	CV PEP (restricted access): usdot-its-cvpilot-eval-data
  *	RDE (public access): usdot-its-cvpilot-public-data

 Run the following to check access: